 Construction of offshore wind turbines requires specialized vessels for installation; projections from the National Offshore Wind Supply Chain Roadmap explain that the global vessel supply must increase to meet and speed up the process of this deployment.
 On June 23rd, the Department of Transportations’ Maritime Administration (MARAD) made an announcement which would essentially give applications for these vessels priority for review and funding as “Vessels of National Interest.”
 The program also assists the shipbuilding industry in the U.S. by providing support for shipyards to modernize their facilities, build retrofit vessels, and assist U.S. shipowners to cost-effectively obtain American-produced new vessels.

 So… What Does This Mean for the Industry?

 As we all could have noticed by now, the wind turbine industry is growing at a rapid pace.
 According to the U.S. Bureau of Labor Statistics, careers for wind turbine technicians are growing at a “much faster than average” pace.
 Employment of wind turbine technicians is projected to grow 68% between 2020 and 2030.
 There are projected to be about 1,400 yearly openings on average over the decade.
 With such strong federal and state support for growth, the wind turbine industry has been rapidly growing for years, and it is not expected to slow down any time soon.

 If you are interested in starting our 6-month Wind Turbine Technician training program, please fill out the form on the side of this page.
-An enrollment counselor will be more than happy to answer any questions you may have about the experience, the industry, and the potential outlook of a career in wind turbine technology.
+An enrollment Advisor will be more than happy to answer any questions you may have about the experience, the industry, and the potential outlook of a career in wind turbine technology.